Key Decision Criteria for Your B2B Online Shop Based on Shopware

 CAD files and 3D models

-Shopware Check: Shopware provides a flexible product data model that can be well extended.
-The challenge usually lies not in the shop system itself but in the quality and structure of your existing product data.
+Shopware Check: Shopware offers a flexible product data model that is easily expandable.
+The challenge usually lies not in the shop system but in the quality and structure of your existing product data.
 A Product Information Management (PIM) system can be beneficial here.

-B2B deliveries adhere to different rules than B2C shipments:
+B2B deliveries follow different rules than B2C shipments:

 Consideration of Incoterms